nbrisbois/Animator/resources/README.md

 # GenerateFiles
-Main function that generate a .txt file that consists information for animation that represents the scenery of a rainy day.
+Main function that generate a .txt file that consists information for animation that represents the scenery of a rainy day with a rocket rising up.

-# Excellence
+# GenerateBrickBreaker
 Main function that generate a .txt file that consists information for animation that represents the brick breaker game.